code42/developer.code42.com/source/detection-list-management-api/index.html.md

 If you need to get a user's detection list profile to find information about the user, use the [/v1/detection-lists/user/getbyusername](/api/#operation/UserControllerV2_GetByUsername) API or [/v1/detection-lists/user/getbyid](/api/#operation/UserControllerV2_GetByUserId) API.

-For example, if you don't know a user's ID as assigned in the profile, you can find it by running the [/v1/detection-lists/user/getbyusername](/api/#operation/UserControllerV2_GetByUsername) API command as shown in the following example.
+For example, if you don't know a user's ID, you can find it by running the [/v1/detection-lists/user/getbyusername](/api/#operation/UserControllerV2_GetByUsername) API command as shown in the following example.

 ```bash
 curl -X POST <requestURL>/v1/detection-lists/user/getbyusername \